1. Home

 Energy efficiency is only one reason to remember to change the air filters in your HVAC system every 1-3 months.
 The easier air circulates through vents, ducts, and a whole home, the more efficient an HVAC system runs.

 A clogged filter makes the whole HVAC system work harder and use more energy.
-This can eventually lead to more maintenance or an earlier system replacement than you expected.
+This can eventually lead to more maintenance than expected.

 Energy efficient appliances, devices

-When looking at new appliances, look for Energy Star approved ones or Energy Guide numbers and metrics on them.
+When looking at new appliances, look for Energy Star-certified ones and read Energy Guide labels.

-Energy Star is a sign of a product meeting energy efficient standards set by the US Environmental Protection Agency.
-Energy Guide, a yellow label on an appliance, gives ratings and metrics such as estimated annual energy cost.
+Energy Star certification means a product meets efficiency standards set by the US Environmental Protection Agency.
+Energy Guide, a yellow label on an appliance, gives performance metrics such as estimated annual energy cost.

-Water heaters, HVAC systems, heat pumps, EV chargers, dishwashers, washers and dryers, refrigerators and freezers, TVs, and thermostats (consider upgrading to smart thermostats) are some of the appliances with Energy Star lists.
+Water heaters, HVAC systems, heat pumps, EV chargers, dishwashers, washers and dryers, refrigerators and freezers, TVs, and thermostats are some of the appliances with Energy Star lists.
 Some Energy Star, electrical, and/or smart appliances may qualify for tax credits or rebates.

 According to the US Environmental Protection Agency, if every home in the US replaced one standard light bulb with an LED, Energy Star bulb, it would prevent seven billion pounds of greenhouse gas emissions a year, the same amount as about 690,000 cars, and it would collectively save about $580 million in power costs.